“I raced those flames up the mountain, barely got in and out”

 She credits the work the community has done to create a defensible space for allowing firefighters to save as many structures as they did.
 After the Willow Fire, grants were applied for and used to remove dead trees and other fuels.

 All of the residents expressed gratitude for the work the firefighters did to protect homes.
-After residents were allowed to return on Friday morning, firefighters were still in the area cleaning up retardant, offering residents bottled water and goodie bags filled with sandwiches, cookies, crackers and a fig bar.
+After residents were allowed to return on Friday morning, firefighters still in the area cleaning up retardant, decided to share their goodie bags, filled with sandwiches, cookies, crackers and a fig bar.

 “There must have been 20 items in that little bag,” she said, posting a photo of the contents on her Facebook page along with photos of the flames leaping into the air just five days before as she evacuated from Cascadel Woods.